Are you interested in becoming a spearfisher? Or as the pros call it, a spearo?

 There are two ways to humanely kill your fish: stunning and spiking.

 Stunning involves a forceful and accurate blow to the fish’s head with a blunt instrument.
-This could be a nearby rock; the handle of your knife.
+This could be a nearby rock; or the handle of your knife.
 Attempt to hit the fish right above the eyes.

 The more common method in spearfishing is spiking, or “braining.”
 This involves taking a very sharp object – like your dive knife – and penetrating the fish right where the brain is.
 This quick process should show immediate signs of unconsciousness.